One Day In Madrid Itinerary – 14 Stops Not To Miss!

 How To Get Around

 It is totally walkable – especially if you are staying in a hotel in the city center.
-If at all possible plan to walk everywhere while visiting Madrid.
-If you don’t want to walk there are Metro Stations all over the city as well.
+If at all possible, plan to walk everywhere while visiting Madrid.
+Metro stations are also all over the city, in case you don’t want to walk.

-If you are flying into Madrid it is pretty easy to get from the Madrid Airport to city center.
+If you are flying into Madrid, getting from the Madrid Airport to the city center is pretty easy.
 I really love how great public transportation is in Europe!

 A Historical Visit

-We opted to do the Rick Steve’s walking tour while we were in Madrid so Craig and I could add some history and context to where we were going for us and the kids.
-It was a great tour and made it easier for us to explore and learn as we went – plus it is free!
+We opted to do Rick Steve’s walking tour while we were in Madrid so Craig and I could add some history and context to where we were going for us and the kids.
+It was a great tour and made exploring and learning easier as we went – plus, it is free!

-You can download the Rick Steve’s App on your phone and find the tour.
-Either you can play it and have him talk to you while you walk to the sites (if you are going to do this you may want to get ear phones for everyone).
+You can download the Rick Steve’s app and find the tour on your phone.
+Either you can play it and have him talk to you while you walk to the sites (if you are going to do this, you may want to get earphones for everyone).
 Or you can opt to read it out loud.
 That is what I did to help keep our kids engaged.

 24 hours in Madrid Itinerary

 We ended up having an interesting day when we were there.
-There was a sand storm in the Sahara and sent red/orange sand all the way to Madrid so everything had an orange tint to it all day!
+A sand storm in the Sahara sent red/orange sand all the way to Madrid, so everything had an orange tint to it all day!

 Check out this great article on What To Do In Madrid With Kids.